 As reported last year, in 2020/21 the Trustees undertook a full review of their investment policy in consultation with their Investment Managers.
 A decision was made to move from an income only to a total return approach where some of the capital gain achieved from more asset diversification would be used to supplement the lower level of dividend income generated.
 This would lead to a different way of managing the charity's finances and the Trustees agreed that the annual withdrawal level had to be carefully assessed and that an initial cautious approach was appropriate.
 This new policy was introduced from 1 April 2021.
-During the period under review, appointed Trustees continued to maintain close contact with the Investment Managers, with a formal review with the Board taking place in the autumn.

 The Investment Managers provided quarterly valuations, supported by detailed reports of the Mission's investment portfolio.
-They also measured the performance against the FTSE all share index and other indices, as well as providing the percentage movement in the stocks from the previous valuation.
+They also measure the performance against the FTSE all share index and other indices, as well as providing the percentage movement in the stocks from the previous valuation.